inmysocks/PluginDevelopment/Readme.md

 4. A script to create new wikis that you can use to test plugins.
 5. A script that you can use to create a plugin library with the plugins you have created.
+6. A script to add plugins to the wikis

 If there is a new version of tiddlywiki available run `Setup.sh` again and it will ask if you wish to update tiddlywiki or not, press `1` for yes or `2` for